ibm-cloud-docs/atracker/core/cbr.md

    ```
    {: screen}

 4. Create or validate the target that points to the destination resources.
-If your CBR rule is configured property, a test event will be able to write to the destination and the target will be created or validated.
+If your CBR rule is configured properly, a test event will be able to write to the destination and the target will be created or validated.
 If not, you will receive an *access forbidden* error instead.
 For example:

    ```text
    ibmcloud at target validate --target <target-uuid>